Afroz-Shaikh/NukeCache/README.md

-Just a Windows utility app i built for myself
+serves as a *Windows utility tool* , tailored for  clearing cache ralted to Windows files and Nvdia cache , along with some shortcuts to  various other Windows utility tasks.

  <img src="https://github.com/Afroz-Shaikh/NukeCache/blob/main/assets/thumbnail/thumbnail.png" alt="s1" width="800">
 # ⚠️ PLEASE CREATE A RESTORE POINT BEFORE USING THE APP

-## Description

-serves as a *Windows utility tool* , tailored for  clearing cache ralted to Windows files and Nvdia cache , along with some shortcuts to  various other Windows utility tasks.